 "...of course we'd lose it all giving refunds when her ugly face blinded the audience..."

 "...when you wrote him about his dear god-grandmum..."

 The approach was effective, taking Ron from laughter at the insults to shock at the mention of his estranged brother to anger at the use of the hated nick-name, and leaving him no time to wonder why the twins cared anyway.

 "Shove off, gits.
 I've no idea what Harry'll think"

 "Aww, Won-Won hasn't told his little friend about the mean, nasty portrait yet?"

 "Whatever do you prattle on about in your letters then, baby brother?"

 "...your own life failings?"

 "...nah, not enough parchment for that!"
 Ron's whole face was flushed from their tormenting, and the twins nearly forgot why they had started the ordeal in the first place; so distracted were they ducking as Ron threw a dirty rag too far over their heads and clutching their sides with laughter.

-"I don't write Harry about anything, Dumbledore told us not too!
+"I don't write Harry about anything, Dumbledore told us not to!
 Now piss off."
-Fred and George shared thoughtful looks behind Ron's back after he stormed to the corner of the room in anger.
+Fred and George shared thoughtful looks behind Ron's back after he stormed to the corner of the room in a huff.
 By the time Hermione returned, all three were back to work as though nothing had happened.